 Improving productivity of farming includes ‘intensification’ of conservation practices.

-‘The countryside is my factory floor’ is how one farmer (now deputy president of the NFU) framed it to the audience at a Hay Festival debate I chaired a few years ago.
-Farming, like retail, recreation, and including conservation, is an industry (albeit a primary one) at the front line of resource management involving trade-offs, tough choices and ‘wicked problems’.
+‘The countryside is my factory floor’ is how one farmer framed it to the audience at a Hay Festival debate I chaired a few years ago.
+Farming, like retail, recreation, and even conservation, is an industry (albeit a primary one) at the front line of resource management involving trade-offs, tough choices, ‘wicked problems’ and human/ecosystem interactions.

-There are few easy single solutions to some of the environmental issues around improving efficiency around forage for cows while keeping curlew chicks safe, hedgerows as hedges (not a line of trees) for landscape purposes, yellowhammers in herb-rich headlands, effluent away from watercourses, reducing bovine flatulence, keeping insecticides away from bees – all the while putting affordable, nutritious food on our tables.
+There are few easy simple solutions to some of the environmental issues around improving efficiency in farming.
+Three cuts of silage forage for cows while keeping curlew chicks safe, hedgerows as hedges (not a line of trees) for landscape purposes, yellowhammers in weed-rich headlands, diverting effluent from watercourses, reducing bovine flatulence, keeping insecticides away from bees – all the while putting affordable, nutritious food on our tables.
 UK farming has been forged in steel on this matter.
 Two world wars have made us flighty on food self-sufficiency, with early modern farming practices helping to feed us but at a cost to the environment.

 Farmers must now take back control of the environment which is all about land, farm, wildlife management knowledge and practices.